Engaging the Digitally Inclined Healthcare Consumer

 Who Is the Digitally Inclined Healthcare Consumer?

-Engaging the Digitally Inclined Consumer
+What Does the Digitally Inclined Consumer Value?

-- Maintain a focus on data security.
-Although the digitally inclined are more willing than other consumers to share their health data, they still need the same level of data privacy and security.
+Maintain a focus on data security: Although the digitally inclined are more willing than other consumers to share their health data, they still need the same level of data privacy and security.
 Healthcare organizations will need to be transparent regarding how that data is being used and what the organization is doing to ensure consumers’ information is protected.